Thanks to Larry for some clarification on this topic.

 Introduction

-Considered by many, myself included, to be the best documentary about M*A*S*H ever produced, “Making M*A*S*H” was a documentary in the truest sense of the term: it documented the creation of an episode of the series from conception to post-production.
+Without a doubt the best documentary about M*A*S*H and one of the best documentaries about a television series ever, “Making M*A*S*H” was a documentary in the truest sense of the term: it documented the creation of an episode of the series from conception to post-production.
 “Making M*A*S*H” was the brainchild of Michael Hirsh, who produced and wrote the ninety-minute program for WTTW, a Chicago-based public television (PBS) station.
-It was shot during the production of two Season Eight Episodes (“Old Soldiers” and “Lend a Hand“) which aired in January of 1980.
-Mary Tyler Moore served as narrator for “Making M*A*S*H” when it was originally broadcast on Wednesday, January 21st, 1981 on PBS stations across the country.
+It was shot during the production of two episodes from Season 8 (“Old Soldiers” and “Lend a Hand”) which originally aired in January 1980.

 It began with the following text: “This program is dedicated to the millions of television viewers who see M*A*S*H as proof that the vast wasteland can be made to bloom.
 And who week after week ask, ‘How do they do that?’.”
 And thus, the genesis of “Making M*A*S*H” is exposed: a documentary attempting to explain how the series that had captivated American audiences for nine years was made.
 Featuring in-depth interviews with the creative staff, including Alan Alda, Larry Gelbart, Gene Reynolds and Burt Metcalfe, as well as behind-the-scenes footage, it was a fascinating look at the creation of a television series.